I built a micro SaaS in 31 hours

 1. ShipFast: Ship startups in days, not weeks with the NextJS boilerplate loved by 1,600+ developers.

-2. LaunchViral: Grow your startup with viral launch videos.
+2. DataFast: Grow your startup with actionable data.

 3. IndiePage: Showcase your startups and get more customers.
 Join 3,000+ solopreneurs!